ervinkellym/ReductressBot/README.md

 # ReductressBot
-Auto-posting Reddit bot for Reductress articles.
+Auto-posting Reddit bot for Reductress articles pulled directly from the RSS Feed